arthurpicht/docker-samba/README.md

         arthurpicht/samba
 ```

-Target folder on host `/on/host/samba` needs file permissions for User-Id `1001` specified with UID_ACCOUNT_smbuser.
+Target folder on host `/on/host/samba` needs file permissions for User-Id `1001` specified by UID_ACCOUNT_smbuser.